 2. Ask for a discount

 Tell your doctor’s office or the hospital that you have a high-deductible plan and ask if there’s a discount for paying cash.
 (My dentist provides a discount, but the doctors and hospital where I live do not.)
 You may even find that a doctor will give you a considerable discount if she knows you have to cover the entire cost out-of-pocket.

 If you can’t afford to pay, ask the doctor or hospital for a low- or no-interest installment plan.
 Some still offer them.

 Needless to say, you should ask whether a less expensive, alternative treatment is available.

 3. Save on medications

-Ask your doctor if a generic exists for the drug she wants to prescribe.
+Ask your doctor if a generic exists for the drug he or she wants to prescribe.
 If so, don’t stop there.
-Consumer Reports found a 447 percent difference in the price when it surveyed stores for the cost of generic versions of five widely prescribed medications.
+A couple of years ago, Consumer Reports found a 447 percent difference in the price when it surveyed stores for the cost of generic versions of five widely prescribed medications.
 Costco was the cheapest, CR said.

 Also, see this post about 10 ways to save on prescription drugs.

 We’ve previously reported that hospital prices across the country vary wildly for the same procedure.
 While cost shouldn’t be the sole basis for selecting a health care provider, it should be part of your process.